 The answer is an attorney can ask leading questions during cross-examination.
 The reason for this is that courts recognize witnesses under cross-examination can be hostile.
 Since every defendant has the right to confront and cross-examine witnesses against them, courts grant certain concessions in order to preserve this right.

 Recognizing you are out of your element is the first step towards a successful conclusion to your criminal case.
 It’s one thing to fantasize about beating the charge without spending a dime on an attorney.
-But when you are facing the real world where there are real consequences for failing to take your situation seriously, your best option is to retain counsel and let them do their job.
+But when you are facing the real world where there are real consequences for failing to take your situation seriously, your option is to retain counsel and let them do their job.